College of Business Administration

 Academic Load

 To be considered a full-time student during the fall and spring semesters, a student must be registered for a minimum of 12 semester hours.
 For Summer Session 1 (Four-Week) and Summer Session 2 (Eight-Week), UIC considers a total of 6 semester hours as the minimum number necessary to constitute full-time enrollment.
 A maximum of 18 semester hours may be taken in a semester (12 hours between the two summer sessions).
 To complete a CBA degree within four years, a student must take an average course load of 15–16 hours per semester.
 Students requiring prerequisite math or English courses should plan to attend summer school to ensure timely graduation.
-For each hour of registered course work, students should expect to complete three hours of homework, studying, and reading.
+For each hour of registered coursework, students should expect to complete three hours of homework, studying, and reading.

-Academic Probation and Dismissal Rules
+Academic Notice and Dismissal Rules

-Students’ academic status will be based on their semester or cumulative grade point average.
-Students are in “good standing,” “on probation,” or “dismissed.”
-Students can check their academic status after each semester on my.UIC.
-Students who are on academic probation or who have been dismissed are informed of their status by UIC email from the college following the end of the semester.
+Students who are on academic notice or who have been dismissed are informed of their status by UIC email from the college, following the end of the semester.

 2. Students must schedule an appointment with their CBA academic advisor two additional times during the semester to discuss their academic progress for the term.

-Dismissal Rules
+Dismissal Rulesa

-1. If a student is on academic probation, the student may be dismissed in any term in which he/she fails to meet the grade point average required by the probation status and in which the cumulative grade point average in courses taken at UIC or in which the combined transfer and UIC grade point average is less than 2.00/4.00.
+1. A student on academic notice may be dismissed from the university in any term in which the student fails to meet the grade point average required by the academic notice and in which the cumulative GPA in courses taken at UIC is less than 2.00/4.00.

 Change of Course Schedule—Dropping Courses